nithinnitthu/Nithkan-project.in/README.md

 useful if you don't want things like deleted datasets or private information to be returned.

-Note that all actions in the [CKAN Action API](http://docs.ckan.org/en/latest/api/index.html#action-api-reference) and actions added by CKAN plugins are supported.
+Note that all actions in the [Nithkan Action API](http://docs.Nithkan.org/en/latest/api/index.html#action-api-reference) and actions added by Nithkan plugins are supported.

 ### Action Arguments